Wenlve-Zhou/BiPC/README.md

 # BiPC
-BiPC: Bidirectional Probability Calibration for Unsupervised Domain Adaption (After accepted, the code and configurations will be released)
+BiPC: Bidirectional Probability Calibration for Unsupervised Domain Adaption **This papaer has been accepted by ESWA 2024, the code is comming soon...**